tellisnz/collared-kerberos/README.md

 ### Prerequisites
 * Virtualbox
 * Patience
-* Googling ability - I can't guarantee these instructions will work.
+* Googling ability - I can't guarantee these instructions will work and will happily accept PRs to fix them, but you'll likely need to work through some problems.

 ### Set Up a Host Only Network in Virtualbox
 1. File -> Preferences -> Network -> Host-only Networks.
 Make sure there is an adapter.